danclay/wumpus-navy/packages/eris-fleet/README.md

 Below is more in-depth documentation.

-## Admiral
+## Fleet

-### Admiral options
+### Fleet options

-Visit [the docs](https://danclay.github.io/wumpus-navy/interfaces/Options.html) for a complete list of options.
+Visit [the docs](https://danclay.github.io/wumpus-navy/interfaces/wumpus_carrier.Options.html) for a complete list of options.

-### Admiral events
+### Fleet events

-Visit [the docs](https://danclay.github.io/wumpus-navy/classes/Fleet.html) for a complete list of events.
+Visit [the docs](https://danclay.github.io/wumpus-navy/classes/wumpus_carrier.Admiral.html) for a complete list of events.

 ### Central Request Handler

 The central request handler forwards Eris requests to the master process where the request is sent to a single Eris request handler instance.
-This helps to prevent 429 errors from occurring when you have x number of clusters keeping track of ratelimiting separately.
+This helps to prevent 429 errors from occurring when you have x number of clusters keeping track of rate limiting separately.
 When a response is received, it is sent back to the cluster's Eris client.

 ### Large Bots

 If you are using a "very large bot," Discord's special gateway settings apply.
 Ensure your shard count is a multiple of the number set by Discord or set `options.shards` and `options.guildsPerShard` to `"auto"`.
 You may also be able to use concurrency (see below).

 If your bot is really large such that it spans many machines you can still use eris-fleet.
 However, no official way exists of doing this and possible configurations are very subjective.
-I suggest making an API which assigns first and last shards to seperate Admirals and a service which connects to said central API to conduct IPC requests and management tasks.
+I suggest making an API which assigns first and last shards to separate Admirals and a service which connects to said central API to conduct IPC requests and management tasks.
 Your API would have to route requests accordingly.
 All IPC requests would be relayed through said central API.
-A central request handler can be created by replacing the Eris Client's request handler with your own which uses your central API.
-Eris-fleet's central request handler uses Eris's so any modifications will be used.
+A central request handler can be created by replacing the Eris Client's request handler with your own which uses your central API. eris-fleet's central request handler uses Eris's so any modifications will be used.
 Stats and other info will have to be reported and combined through mentioned central API.
 You can try to adapt this for Kubernetes if wanted. *This has not been tests as I have no reason to attempt it; it's just an idea.*

 ### Concurrency

-Eris-fleet supports concurrency by starting clusters at the same time based on your bot's `max_concurrency` value.
+eris-fleet supports concurrency by starting clusters at the same time based on your bot's `max_concurrency` value.
 The clusters are started together in groups.
 The `max_concurrency` value can be overridden with [options.maxConcurrencyOverride](https://danclay.github.io/wumpus-navy/interfaces/Options.html#maxConcurrencyOverride).
 Ensure the number of clusters is a multiple of the number of shards being started on this instance (`(last shard ID - first shard ID + 1) % clusters = 0`).
 Also make sure the number of shards per cluster is greater than the max concurrency value if you want concurrency to occur across clusters (`max concurrency % ((last shard ID - first shard ID + 1) / clusters) = 0`).
 If not, Eris can still do concurrency on each cluster as per the concurrency buckets.
-If you would like to supress the warning set [options.maxConcurrencyOverride](https://danclay.github.io/wumpus-navy/interfaces/Options.html#maxConcurrencyOverride) to 1.
+If you would like to suppress the warning set [options.maxConcurrencyOverride](https://danclay.github.io/wumpus-navy/interfaces/Options.html#maxConcurrencyOverride) to 1.

-### Typescript

-Visit [the docs](https://danclay.github.io/wumpus-navy/modules.html) to view the Typescript interfaces.

 ### Choose what to log

 You can choose what to log by using the `whatToLog` property in the options object.
 You can choose either a whitelist or a blacklist of what to log.
 You can select what to log by using an array.
-To possible array elements are shown [on the docs](https://danclay.github.io/wumpus-navy/modules.html#LoggingOptions).
+The possible array elements are shown [on the docs](https://danclay.github.io/wumpus-navy/types/wumpus_carrier.LoggingOptions.html).
 Here is an example of choosing what to log:

 ```js
 const options = {
     // Your other options